 With any business getting a new customer is costly.
 Your business can be much more profitable if you can gain repeat customers.
-For example, home cleaning, office cleaning, and window cleaning services that need routine cleaning are the best ways to guarantee a steady income into your business account.
+For example, home cleaning, office cleaning, and window cleaning services that need routine cleaning are the best ways to guarantee a steady income into your bank account.

 Level of Service

-Your primary focus is the level of service you provided for your clients.
+Your primary focus is the level of service you provide for your clients.
 You want to make the area you clean look spotless and feel like new, in the least amount of time possible.
 You could spend a week cleaning a room, and that would put you out of business very quickly, or you could have a room looking and smelling great in a matter of minutes.

 When cleaning and especially when it comes to washrooms and kitchens, you want the area to be sanitary and allow the client to experience the room’s cleanness and hygienic state.
-You could add some popular sents to amplify the cleanliness of the room.
+You could add some popular scents to amplify the cleanliness of the room.

 You want to clean as quickly as possible so you can move on to the next cleaning job.
 The quicker you can complete the task, the more profit you can earn.
-You want to find that sweet spot where you are moving quickly, but you’re not missing any parts.
+You want to find that sweet spot where you are moving quickly, but you’re not missing any areas.
 For example, you don’t want to wipe down counters with a dirty rag to save time.
 You want to make sure everything is sanitary and looking great before moving on.